pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 Ad-hoc backup includes snapshot backup and log backup.
 For log backup, you can start or stop a log backup task and clean log backup data.

-To get an Ad-hoc backup, you need to create a `Backup` Custom Resource (CR) object to describe the backup details.
+To get an ad-hoc backup, you need to create a `Backup` Custom Resource (CR) object to describe the backup details.
 Then, TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry, and you need to handle this error manually.

 This document provides an example about how to back up the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace to Azure Blob Storage.
 The following are the detailed steps.